 If you have symptoms, get a PCR testIf you have any symptoms at all, you must book a PCR test online at www.nhs.uk/coronavirus or call 119.
 If you don’t have a continuous cough, temperature or loss of sense of taste or smell you can still book a test by selecting “I’ve been told to get a test by my local council”.

 With the opening of the vaccination programme to those aged 30 and over, the NHS is confirming the easiest route to get a vaccination appointment is via the National Booking Service.
 This can be accessed online at nhs.uk/covid-vaccination or by calling 119 between 7am and 11pm.
 Bookings can be made for both first and second doses of the vaccine.
 New appointment slots are being added continuously to the service, so if a suitable one can’t be found, do keep checking.

-Please check out the social medial links below.
-Communities First are leading on the recruitment and support for volunteers at the vaccination centres and we have been asked this week to help promote their current recruitment campaign, volunteers are needed in Central Bedfordshire, Bedford , Luton and Herts.
+Please check out the social media links below.
+Communities First are leading on the recruitment and support for volunteers at the vaccination centres and we have been asked this week to help promote their current recruitment campaign.
+They need volunteers in Central Bedfordshire, Bedford , Luton and Herts.

 Here’s the link to Facebook: